Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 A heartfelt portrait of President George H.W.
 Bush—and his post-presidential life—by a confidante who knew him well.

-As chief of staff, Jean Becker had a ringside seat to the never-boring story of George Herbert Walker Bush's life post-presidency.
-Full of heart and wisdom, THE MAN I KNEW is a vibrant behind-the-scenes look into the ups and downs of heading up the office of a former president by one of the people who knew him best
+As chief of staff, Jean Becker had a ringside seat to the never-boring story of George Herbert Walker Bush's life post-presidency, including being at his side when he died and subsequently facing the challenge-and great honor-of being in charge of his state funeral.
+Full of heart and wisdom, THE MAN I KNEW is a vibrant behind-the-scenes look into the ups and downs of heading up the office of a former president by one of the people who knew him best.

 A few hours before he died, I was sitting at President Bush’s bedside, holding his hand and talking about nothing in particular.
 He was not in a coma, but his eyes were closed, and he seemed far away.
 So I chatted about this and that and kept him company.
 People had been coming and going, but at this moment in time, we were alone.